Reform of the United Nations: Financing reform

 On the subject of financing, Paul Hawken made the following proposal in his book The Ecology of Commerce: "A tax on missiles, planes, tanks, and guns would provide the UN with its entire budget, as well as pay for all peacekeeping efforts around the world, including the resettlement of refugees and reparations to the victims of war."

 The main problem with implementing such a radical tax would be finding acceptance.
-Although such a system might find acceptance within some nations, particularly those (1) with a history of neutrality, (2) without an active military (such as Costa Rica), or (3) with lower levels of military spending (such as Japan, which currently spends 1% of its GDP on defense), it would be unpopular among many consumers of arms.
-Nations in this latter category range from the United States, which spends 4% of its GDP on defense, to dictatorships who depend on arms to keep themselves in power.
+Although such a system might find acceptance within some nations, particularly those (1) with a history of neutrality, (2) without an active military (such as Costa Rica), or (3) with lower levels of military spending (such as Japan, which currently spends 1% of its GDP on defence), it would be unpopular among many consumers of arms.
+Nations in this latter category range from the United States, which spends 4% of its GDP on defence, to dictatorships who depend on arms to keep themselves in power.
 Other likely opponents would be nations engaged in ongoing military conflicts, or others in a state of heightened military alert, such as Israel.
 Arms producers would also oppose it, because it would increase their costs and possibly reduce their consumer base.

 Another tax that the UN might promote would be some sort of global resources dividend.